 This recipe for Vegan Coffee Walnut Cake has simply turned out so much better than I would have dreamed – and funnily, it came about in a pretty spontaneous kind of way.
 What to do when you have too many walnuts in the house?
 Right, a walnut cake.
 And what goes with walnuts better than anything else?
 Coffee!

 That was pretty much my thought process when I found a massive bag of walnuts at the back of my cupboard, which were going off soon.
 A good excuse to make a cake! (not that I would need an excuse for this ;))

-What a perfect snack this coffee walnut cake was – especially with the sweet chai-style topping!
+What a perfect snack this Vegan Coffee Walnut Cake was – especially with the sweet chai-style topping!

 Hope you will enjoy this quick and easy recipe – let me know how it turned out in the comments, if you make this 😉

 Delicious, yet simple recipe for Vegan Coffee Walnut Cake finalised with a vanilla chai frosting.

 - 50g walnuts, plus more for decoration